dragonfly-science/react-phylogeny-tree/README.md

 ```

 ### Phylocanvas plugins
-Patched versions of Phylocanvas3 `@cgps/phylocanvas-plugin-context-menu` and `@cgps/phylocanvas-plugin-interactions` are already integrated in package and are added on begging of plugin list when `interactive` is set `true` in `PhylogenyTree` props or `usePhylocanvas` arguments.
+Patched versions of Phylocanvas3 `@cgps/phylocanvas-plugin-context-menu` and `@cgps/phylocanvas-plugin-interactions` are prepared in `usePhylocanvas` and are added on begging of plugin list when `interactive` is set to `true` in `PhylogenyTree` props or `usePhylocanvas` arguments.

+`scaleBarPlugin`: plugin which adds the scale bar as a reference for branch length.

 ### Plugin factories
 Serve for creation of plugin function with callback.
 Import from `react-phylocanvas3/plugins`.